AnantDocx/ScanSetu/README.md

 # ScanSetu (Frontend)

 Barcode-based inventory management for labs and workshops.
-Scan items with phone cameras or USB scanners, issue/return with Google login, and track assignments with an audit trail.
+Scan items with phone cameras or USB scanners, issue/return with email login (password or magic link), and track assignments with an audit trail.

 ## Overview